oracle-livelabs/database/db-23ai-fundamentals/new-shrink-tablespace/new-shrink-tablespace-ocw24.md

     ```
     ![create a table](images/im3.png =50%x*)

-3. We'll now add 2 million rows to the table (feel free to skip this and read the rest if you don't want to add the data to your table).
+3. We'll now add 3 million rows to the table (feel free to skip this and read the rest if you don't want to add the data to your table).

-    > **This creates about 2 gigs worth of data - use cautiously if you're on the free tier**
+    > **This creates about 1-2 gigs worth of data**

     ```
     <copy>